-To perform this exercise, get into a full-body push-up position with your hands directly underneath your shoulders.
+- To perform this exercise, get into a full-body push up position with your arms extended and your hands directly underneath your shoulders.
 Your body should form a straight line from your head to your heels.

-Brace your abs and lift one foot, and slowly raise your knee and bring it towards your chest.
-Keep the abs engaged and your back flat.
-Return to the start position and repeat with the other leg (left).
+- Brace your abs.
+Then bend your right leg, raising your knee towards your chest.
+Keep your abs locked and don’t round your back.
+Return to the starting position and repeat with the left leg.

-Continue alternating for the prescribed number of repetition or 30 – 45 seconds.
+- Continue alternating for the prescribed number of repetitions, or do as many as possible in 30 seconds.

 8. Cross-Body Mountain Climbers